storj/docs/app/learn/concepts/encryption-key/how-encryption-is-implemented/page.md

 Strong encryption is essential when data is stored on a network of storage nodes operated by 3rd parties

-## Ensuring the Privacy and Security of Data on Storj DCS
+## Ensuring the Privacy and Security of Data on Storj

 All data stored on the distributed and decentralized network of storage nodes and all metadata stored on Satellites is encrypted.